Moulik24/Phonology-Project/README.md

 A short high vowel is devoiced: <br>
 * between two voiceless consonants <br>
 * between a voiceless consonant and a pause <br>

 In the code, this is implemented as:
-* i -> i̥ between any pairs of sounds from k,s,t,ts,ch,h,f,p.
+* i -> i̥ between any pairs of sounds from k, s, t, ts, ch, h, f, p.
 The pause in this case is the end of a word. <br>
 * u -> u̥ in the same environment as above. <br>

-Here is a [Youtube video](https://www.youtube.com/watch?v=ulhd9fl2Gug&ab_channel=CampanasdeJapanese) with more information and pronounciation.
+Here is a [Youtube video](https://www.youtube.com/watch?v=ulhd9fl2Gug&ab_channel=CampanasdeJapanese) with more information on High Vowel Devoicing and its pronunciation.

 ### Nasal Assimilation
 There are three parts to Nasal Assimilation in Japanese (source: Introductory Phonology by Bruce Hayes, Ch.
 3, Exercise 3). <br>
-* n assimilates to the Place of Articulation of the following consonant <br>
+* n assimilates to the Place of Articulation of the following consonant. <br>
-* n becomes ŋ word finally <br>
+* n becomes ŋ word finally. <br>
-* n becomes a glide before a glide <br>
+* n becomes a glide before a glide. <br>

 In the code, this is implemented as:
-* n -> m before p,m,b <br>
+* n -> m before p,m,b. <br>
 * n -> ŋ before k,g,.#. (end of word symbol) <br>
-* n -> w̃ before w <br>
+* n -> w̃ before w. <br>
-* n -> ȷ̃ before j <br>
+* n -> ȷ̃ before j. <br>

 Here's a quick [Youtube video](https://www.youtube.com/watch?v=xpzpbuFHVVU&ab_channel=Dogen) on just the pronunciation of **ŋ**. <br>
 The ~ symbol represents nasalization, so **w̃** is pronounced like **w** with some nasal quality.

 ### Output Words
-The output words have all the same sounds as the Lexicon, with the following additions, which we explain in the above two sections:
+The output words have all the same letters as the Lexicon, with the following additions, which we explained in the above two sections:
 ```
 i̥ u̥ w̃ ȷ̃ ŋ
 ```